 Several years after establishing Worldview Matters®, Christian went back to school, at Bakke Graduate University, to study Theology of Work.
-At BGU, he earned a Doctor of Ministry degree, but more importantly, Christian became increasingly motivated to bridge the gaps between biblical worldview, theology of work and Christian K-12 education.
+At BGU, he earned a Doctor of Ministry degree, but more importantly, Christian became increasingly motivated to bridge the gaps between biblical worldview, theology of work and education.

 In the early years of Worldview Matters®, the primary focus was on helping Christian school teachers to grasp the uniqueness of the biblical worldview, and to more fully comprehend how the Christian worldview informed the mission and purpose of Christian education.
 During those formative years, a 6-hour training workshop called, Think Again!, was developed and frequently presented.

-Christian worked with Don Johnson, Superintendent of Cascade Christian Schools, to develop a training workshop called, Making the Connections, which focused on lesson plan designs incorporating the biblical worldview.
+Christian Overman worked with Don Johnson, Superintendent of Cascade Christian Schools, to develop a training workshop called, Making the Connections, which focused on lesson plan designs incorporating the biblical worldview.

-Later, as Overman's interest in theology of work increased, he expanded the Think Again! workshop to include an emphasis on the application of biblical worldview to work of all kinds, from learning to read, to writing essays, to learning lines for the school play, to doing the future work of building bridges and creating new computer software programs.
+Later, as Dr. Overman's interest in theology of work increased, he expanded the Think Again! workshop to include an emphasis on the application of biblical worldview to work of all kinds, from learning to read, to writing essays, to learning lines for the school play, to doing the future work of building bridges and creating new computer software programs.
 This workshop is called, God's Pleasure At Work.

 During the first 16 years of Worldview Matters® (2000-2016), Christian Overman presented live training workshops at schools and conferences across the United States, from Alaska to Florida, and California to New York, as well as in Europe, Africa, Asia, Central America and South America.
 During those years, Christian did 288 speaking engagements, reaching 22,375 people, for an average of 1,400 individuals per year.

 But Christian's extensive travels came to an end in 2016, due to a recurring problem with his inner ears, which was exacerbated through flying.
-This opened a door for the development of distance learning, e-texts, and coaching via the Internet, which has since shaped the direction of Worldview Matters® and currently engages Christian Overman.
+This opened a door for the development of distance learning, e-texts, and coaching via the Internet, which has since shaped the direction of Worldview Matters® and currently engages Dr. Overman.

 Worldview Matters® sees its future as developing distance learning courses, e-texts, and doing personalized coaching via the Internet.